viswanadhanbalu22/viswanadhanbalu22/README.md

 ---

 # 🌙 Dark Mode Support
-GitHub automatically shows your README in **Dark / Light mode** based on the user's settings.
+GitHub automatically displays this README in **dark or light mode** based on the user's settings.
-No configuration needed — this README is fully dark-mode ready.

 ---